 One of the most powerful performance improvement tools that anyone who is involved in public speaking has at their disposal is recorded video.

+This can help not only with presentation delivery, but also with body language and expressions.
 And in the modern age of the smartphone, virtually everyone carries a video camera.

 So let me introduce you to the equipment first, then I will discuss the various things that you can do with your smartphone video camera once you have this awesome equipment.